Quantum diffusion map for nonlinear dimensionality reduction: Time Complexity of quantum diffusion map

-achieving a speedup compared to the classical diffusion map algorithm which requires $O(N^3)$ time.
-In fact, the bottleneck of $\tilde O(N^2)$ solely arises from the readout (tomography) alone (see Appendix \ref{sec: complexity_ana}), which perhaps can be circumvented if one coherently outputs the diffusion map as quantum states, providing an end-to-end computation.
-Note that the fact that errors are independent of $N$ are discussed in Appendix \ref{sec:QMAT} and \ref{sec: complexity_ana}.
-Also note that the condition number of the degree matrix depends on the neighborhood connectivity of the dataset, which shall be tuned to be $O(1)$ and independent of $N$, provided the scale of the neighborhood controlled by $\sigma$ in the Kernel matrix is local, such as in Fig. \ref{fig: DM_ex} (middle).
+compared to the classical diffusion map algorithm which requires $O(N^3)$ time in the worst case.
+In fact, the bottleneck factor of $N^2$ and the probabilistic nature of the runtime solely arises from the readout (tomography) alone (see Appendix \ref{sec: complexity_ana}), which perhaps can be circumvented if one coherently outputs the diffusion map as quantum states, providing an end-to-end computation. {Another possibility to bypass the probabilistic runtime is to extend the quantum coupon collector algorithm in Lemma \ref{lemma: quantum_coupon} to encompass a structured $\beta_i$'s and derive the worst case runtime.
+However, we leave this open problem for future work.} Regarding the condition number of the degree matrix, the condition number $\kappa_D$ depends on the neighborhood connectivity of the dataset, which shall be tuned to be $O(1)$ and independent of $N$, provided the scale of the neighborhood controlled by $\sigma$ in the Kernel matrix is local, such as in Fig. \ref{fig: DM_ex} (middle).